Action Network · Data Study · World Cup 2026

 Arriving on Empty: Which USMNT Players Are Running on Fumes?

-A fatigue index ranking all 26 USA squad players by total minutes since August 2025, covering the numbers say about who's ready and who needs managing.
+A fatigue index ranking all 26 USA squad players by total minutes since August 2025, and what the numbers say about who is ready and who needs managing.

 Action Network Analyst · June 2026 · Data: August 2025 – June 2026